-Throughout your three years with us, each trainee will be supported by both an academic and pastoral mentor to encourage your development.
+Throughout your three years with The School of Journalism, you will be supported by your tutors who will work with you individually to encourage your academic and personal development.

 We don't want you to get lost in a sea of people.
-We have a select, small intake to ensure that unlike other institutions, we'll know your personal and professional needs by the end of the first week.
+We have a select, small intake to ensure that, unlike other institutions, we'll know your personal and professional needs by the end of the first week.

-The academic mentor will oversee your academic performance to ensure you are exceeding your potential, providing essential support to achieve the best possible degree.
-One-to-one tutorial time will be set aside and trainees can email tutors around the clock for subject specific advice.

-The academic mentor will work closely with trainees to ensure they leave the course with a bursting portfolio to take to employers - your currency when applying to jobs.
+Our team of dedicated tutors will oversee your academic performance to ensure you are exceeding your potential, providing essential support for you to achieve the best possible results and leave the course with a bursting portfolio to take to employers - your currency when applying to jobs.

-The pastoral mentor will be responsible for your emotional and personal development across your three years.
-We want you to feel you are always supported, with regular meetings with your mentor.
+One-to-one tutorial time will be set aside, and students can email tutors around the clock for subject specific advice.
+We want you to feel you are always supported, with regular meetings with your academic and pastoral mentors.